tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 # Quotes

+## Introduction to The New Art - The New Life (1932)

+Note: although he wrote this introduction **after** writing the book (in 1931), it appears after this, because it is the Introduction.

+> The culture of art demonstrates that only *man's development* in the distant future can create
+> universal equilibrium through the *establishment of equivalent relationships.*
+> These relationships are already realized in pure art - art free from figuration and all limiting form - expressing the
+> beauty of equivalent relationships exclusively through pure line and color.
+> This art is an image of the ideal human goal toward which humanity is moving.
+(p.
+278)

+> Until now the search for universal equilibrium has been neglected in favor of individual interests.
+> Art demonstrates that, as long as these dominate, world equilibrium cannot exist.
+> To achieve universal equilibrium, the new art had to sacrifice the beauty of limiting and particular form in order to
+> establish equivalent relationships through their universal aspect of color and line.
+(p.
+280)

+This introduction ends with a paragraph that addresses people who are not ready for abstract art.

 ## The New Art - The New Life: The Culture of Pure Relationships (1931)

 Written over a period of three years, based on ideas developed over the previous decade, but never published during his lifetime.